Tony Saletan: Television and recording career

 Saletan was the first person to appear on WGBH, Channel 2, when Boston's public educational television station made its on-air debut on May 2, 1955.
 He sang the theme song for Come and See, a program aimed at preschoolers.
+In those years, he also presented live children's concerts, organized by his manager, Manuel ("Manny") Greenhill (1916–1996).
 Following a 1959-1960 world tour sponsored by the U.S. State Department, Saletan released the album I'm a Stranger Here on Prestige Records (1962).
 On his return from abroad, he created Sing, Children, Sing for national distribution on educational television, based on an earlier WGBH project, Music Grade II.
 In the 1960s, Saletan also hosted several episodes of What's New, broadcast "field trips" to historic locations with associated songs.

-In 1964, a year after their marriage, Saletan and Irene Kossoy (formerly and subsequently of the Kossoy Sisters) joined with Jackie Washington Landrón to form the Boston Folk Trio, which presented school concerts through the non-profit Young Audiences Arts for Learning.
+In 1964, a year after their marriage, Saletan and Irene Kossoy (formerly and subsequently of the Kossoy Sisters) joined with Jackie Washington Landrón to form the Boston Folk Trio, which presented school concerts through the non-profit Young Audiences Arts for Learning, which was later directed by John Langstaff.
+In the mid-1960s, the Saletans similarly performed school concerts in the New York City area along with Happy Traum.
 The couple also performed as Tony and Irene Saletan.
 In 1970, they released an album on Folk-Legacy Records, Tony and Irene Saletan: Folk Songs & Ballads.
 They also made a 7" vinyl recording of four songs for the Boston Mutual Life Insurance Company, titled The Ballad of Boston and Other New England Folk Tunes.
 Tony and Irene performed together at the Fox Hollow Folk Festival in 1971, as well as with Irene's sister, Ellen, and Ellen's then husband, Robin Christenson.
+None of Saletan's recordings include either "Michael" or "Kumbaya," but he can be heard singing and discussing both during a 2017 podcast interview.